arinco-crew-community/four-tips-securing-serverless/tip_4.md

 ```

-Now we can add the virtual network resource declaration.
-We are going to create a virtual network with two subnets.
-One for our private endpoints and the other for virtual network integration required for the function app to access resources in the virtual network.
+Now we can add the virtual network resource declaration by creating a virtual network with two subnets.
+One for our private endpoints and the other for the function app to access resources within the virtual network.
 Take note of the configuration of each subnet.
 On the private endpoint subnet we need to disable private endpoint network policies by setting `privateEndpointNetworkPolicies` to `Disabled`.
 Also the web subnet needs to be delegated to `Microsoft.Web/serverFarms` to allow virtual network integration.

 ``` bicep